3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Run from your SSH terminal to install your prerequisites.
 This script will ask you your prerequisite install choices.

-FOR ALL PRINTERS EXCEPT SOVOL SV08 MACHINES!
+FOR ALL PRINTERS VORON to ENDER - EXCEPT SOVOL SV08 OG MACHINES!

 ```
 sh ~/printer_data/config/Demon_Klipper_Essentials_Unified/Other_Files/Demon_Install_Script/Demon_Prerequisites_Installer.sh
 ```

-### SOVOL SV08 MACHINE SPECIFIC PREREQUISITES INSTALLER...
+### SOVOL SV08 OG MACHINE SPECIFIC PREREQUISITES INSTALLER...

 Run from your SSH terminal to install your prerequisite.
 This script will ask you your prerequisite install choices.

 >[!NOTE]
->Do not use this unless you have a Sovol SV08 printer!!
+>Do not use this unless you have a Sovol SV08 OG printer!!
+NOT SV08 MAX!

 ```
 sh ~/printer_data/config/Demon_Klipper_Essentials_Unified/Other_Files/Demon_Install_Script/Demon_Sovol_SV08_Prerequisites_Installer.sh